Unity-Technologies/ml-agents/docs/Training-Imitation-Learning.md

 </p>

 The ML-Agents toolkit provides two features that enable your agent to learn from demonstrations.
-In most scenarios, you should combine these two features
+In most scenarios, you can combine these two features.

 * GAIL (Generative Adversarial Imitation Learning) uses an adversarial approach to reward your Agent for behaving similar to a set of demonstrations.
 To use GAIL, you can add the